Gkbinqi/RL-with-LLM/[1]General.md

 ###### RLHF

-* RL on Human Feedbacksx
+* RL on Human Feedbacks